AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/string-constants/c-string-constants/r-asset-types.md

 ---
 description: Describes values used by various input parameters.
 See the list in this article for details.
-seo-description: Describes values used by various input parameters.
-See the list in this article for details.
-seo-title: Asset Types

 solution: Experience Manager
 title: Asset Types
-uuid: 932bae5a-1e5f-493a-a6fa-5c367c632f97

 feature: Dynamic Media Classic,SDK/API,Asset Management
 role: Developer,Administrator
 ---